Eddie Johnston: Coach and general manager

-After being considered for the position for the 1992–93 season but having been unable to come to terms on a contract with Pittsburgh, Johnston was once again hired as head coach of the Penguins for 1993–94 and guided the Pens until the 1996–97 season, when he was asked to step down due to the Penguins' failure to win a third Stanley Cup under his guidance.
+After being considered for the position for the 1992–93 season but having been unable to agree to terms on a contract with Pittsburgh, Johnston was once again hired as head coach of the Penguins for 1993–94 and guided the Penguins until the 1996–97 season, when he was asked to step down due to the Penguins' failure to win a third Stanley Cup under his guidance.
 He spent the next nine years as the assistant general manager to Craig Patrick before being named Senior Adviser for Hockey Operations in July 2006, his 23rd year with the Pittsburgh Penguins organization.
-It was in that capacity as the Penguins finally won their third Stanley Cup in 2009 that E.J. did the same, winning his first with Pittsburgh, first since 1972, and first as management.
-As assistant GM, Johnston played a role in the Penguins drafting forwards Sidney Crosby and Evgeni Malkin, defenseman Kris Letang and goalie Marc-Andre Fleury, cornerstones that 2009 championship.
-And eventual championships in 2016 and 2017.
+It was in that capacity as the Penguins finally won their third Stanley Cup in 2009.

-In 2009, he announced that Game 7 of the Finals would be his last and moved into semi-retirement.
+In 2009, Johnston announced that game seven of the Final would be his last and moved into semi-retirement.

 Johnston in Pittsburgh for the final regular season game at Mellon Arena, April 2010.

 On April 8, 2010, Johnston joined more than 50 former Penguins being honored in a pre-game ceremony before the final regular season game at Mellon Arena in Pittsburgh.

 On January 7, 2014, against the Vancouver Canucks, Dan Bylsma passed him as the Penguins all-time leader in coaching wins with 233.
 Johnston remains the Penguins' all-time leader in coaching losses (224) and games coached (516).

-Even in after going into semi retirement he would continue to serves as an ambassador for the Penguins.
-Winning another two Stanley cups in this role in 2016 and 2017.
-He continues be a part of the team to this day and attends as many Pittsburgh home game as he can.
-He is considered one of the most important figures that helped build up the Penguins.
+After going into semi retirement Johnston continued to serve as an ambassador for the Penguins, who won another two Stanley Cups in 2016 and 2017.
+He continues to attend many Pittsburgh home games.
+He is considered one of the most important figures in shaping the Penguins.

 Johnston works for the 3-on-3 professional ice hockey league 3ICE as deputy commissioner, and where is his son E.J.
 Johnston is CEO.
 Johnston also was head coach for his team for the 2023 season.

+On October 25, 2026, Johnston alongside Ron Francis, Kevin Stevens, and Scott Bowman was inducted into the Pittsburgh Penguins Hall of Fame.

 Johnston spends time in Florida, where he enjoys playing golf.
 He and his wife, Diane, have three children, Michelle, E.J.
 Jr., and Joe, and four grandchildren.